voilajsx/appkit/src/validation/docs/PROMPT_REFERENCE.md

    - Use try/catch blocks for async functions
    - Check parameters before using them
    - Throw descriptive error messages
-   - Handle adapter-specific errors gracefully
+   - Handle validation errors gracefully

 4. **Framework Agnostic**:
    - Code should work with any Node.js framework